rickychhoukdean/dispatcher-router/README.md

 5. The website should be now running on http://localhost:3000/
 6. You can also view the deployed application at https://dispatcher-router.netlify.app/

+## Things to note
+    - I've left some sample movements in the initial state of the app.
+Please feel free to remove from the movements array in the reducers/index.js
+    - Lat and longs are to be between 0-1000 due to use of HTML canvas
+    - The optimized route structured such that we can swap over from HTML canvas to something like [leaftlet.js polyline](http://www.d3noob.org/2014/01/adding-line-to-leafletjs-map.html) easily.

 ## Dependencies